MattiSG/Watai/README.md

 If you’re under OSX and have [Homebrew](http://mxcl.github.com/homebrew/), simply `brew install selenium-server-standalone` and start it with the command given at the end of the “Caveats” section.

-Otherwise, [download the JAR](https://code.google.com/p/selenium/downloads/detail?name=selenium-server-standalone-2.24.1.jar) (_server-standalone_, ok?) and start it in the background:
+Otherwise, [download the JAR](https://code.google.com/p/selenium/downloads/detail?name=selenium-server-standalone-2.24.1.jar) and start it in the background:

-	java -jar path/to/downloaded/selenium-server-standalone.jar &
+	java -jar path/to/downloaded/selenium-server-standalone.jar

+You will obviously need Java.
+If you don’t have it yet (but you probably wouldn’t be reading a developer tool README), [download it now](http://java.com/download).

 #### Optional: ChromeDriver ####